CMSgov/ab2d-website/access-sandbox-data.md

 ---
 layout: api-docs
-title:  "How to Access Test Claims Data"
+title:  "How to Access Sandbox Data"
-permalink: /access-test-claims-data
+permalink: /access-sandbox-data
 in-page-nav: true
 ---

 # {{ page.title }}

-The sandbox environment (sandbox.ab2d.cms.gov) is available to anyone who wants to test the API.
-First, you need to [get a bearer token]({{ '/get-a-bearer-token' | relative_url }}) with AB2D’s test credentials to access the sandbox.
-Then you can get test claims data by using a command line tool like curl or or writing your own client.
+The sandbox environment (sandbox.ab2d.cms.gov) is available to anyone who wants to try the API.
+You will need to [get a bearer token]({{ '/get-a-bearer-token' | relative_url }}) to access the sandbox.
+Bearer tokens call the API and authorize use of the AB2D endpoints.

-Accessing test data in the sandbox is a required step to receive production credentials.
-You’ll need to provide the AB2D team with the job ID from a successful run in the sandbox.
-[Learn more about onboarding]({{ '/onboarding' | relative_url }}).

 {% capture versionAlertHeading %}
     AB2D recommends using V2 of the API